rootCircle/Pyretic/README.md

 1. It won't be able to do something that the specified package manager can't do.
 2. It is not a replacement for the package manager, but an added layer of compatibility and simplicity to it.
 3. It can't do complex synatax functions, for which support may be added in later updates.

+### Why? gnome-software etc does almost the same feature
+1. gnome-software store catalogue of softwares while pyretic doesn't.
+2. Support for apt, dpkg package etc
+3. Compile from source
+4. Patches
+5. Detect correct license for .deb, .appImage etc.
+6. It is a installer wizard and software manager while gnome-software-center is just a software catalogue and manager.

 ### Download
 [<img src="https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=white"